Australian Firesaws

 • Cutting a traverse slit in a piece of sturdy, dead, and dry piece of wood can replace the hearth board of other friction fire methods.

-• For friction generation, a flat piece of dry wood will be carved and moved back and fro.
+• A flat piece of dry wood will be carved and moved back and forth for friction generation.

-• At fire sawing method 1, the moving hand will be supported and steadied by gripping with the other hand
+• In fire sawing method 1, the moving hand is supported and steadied by gripping the other hand.

-• For tinder, dry, crumbled gum leaves or grass will be used.
+• Dry, crumbled gum leaves or grass will be used for tinder.

 • Fire is transported with smoldering Banksia cones.